filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

    `lotus` will use the `$HOME/.lotus` folder by default for storage (configuration, chain data, wallets, etc).
 See [advanced options](configuration-and-advanced-usage.md) for information on how to customize the Lotus folder.

-1. Lotus should now be installed on your computer.
+1. You should now have Lotus installed.
+You can now [start the Lotus daemon](#start-the-lotus-daemon).

 #### Native Filecoin FFI